-Ultimately, using data-science to help bridge the gap between materials and water sustainability engineering has the promise to inform the molecular-scale design of devices and systems that enable the development of resilient, secure, and sustainable infrastructure.
-We believe optimization under uncertainty, a well-established technique for risk mitigation in supply chains and water recycle networks [44], will play a critical role in realizing the fit-for-purpose water paradigm, with data science methods informing uncertainty sets (probability distributions) [45, 46] as information is propagated over the relevant design scales.
-Recently, Bhat et al. demonstrated how Bayesian uncertainty upscaling, which encompasses modeling fundamental thermodynamic and transport phenomena, bench-scale demonstrations, and superstructure optimization under uncertainty, can derisk CO2 capture technologies.
-[47] As illustrated in Figure 2, we see great needs and opportunities to expand formula uncertainty quantification across molecular, material, device, systems, and infrastructure scales for suistainable water.
-For example, Edisonian iterations between molecular simulations and experiments are at the core of the existing materials discovery paradigm (Figure 2).
-Yet emerging UQ frameworks enable rigorous calibration of force field parameters and assessment of predictions from molecular simulations [48].
+We envision suistainable water applications driving new methodological advances in multiscale UQ.
+In Figure 4, we sketch an integrated UQ workflow and specifically highlight connections with Opportunities 1 - 3.
+For example, iterations between molecular simulations and experiments are at the core of the existing materials discovery paradigm (Figure 2).
+Emerging UQ frameworks enable rigorous calibration of force field parameters and assessment of predictions from molecular simulations [52].
 We see opportunities to develop new multi-fidelity design of experiments algorithms to co-optimize allocation of computational and physical resources in order to establish systematic feedback loops between molecular simulations and physical experiments.
-Supported by rigorous statistical analysis, molecular simulations and physical experiments provide rich heterogeneous datasets with uncertainty estimates to derive (differential) algebraic surrogate (i.e., reduced order, timescale bridging) models that enable computationally tractable optimization under uncertainty [49, 50].
-Here, there are significant opportunities to extend the surrogate modeling paradigm to grey-box models, which combine physics-informed equations with a data-driven component that quantifies model form uncertainty [47, 51].
-Using these uncertainties, superstructure optimization can provide quantitative material property and cost targets that serve as input for inverse materials design.
-Critically, this vision necessitates integrating innovations in data science and UQ with fundamental scientific and engineering principles to accelerate sustainable water technologies faster than both fields working separately.
+Supported by rigorous statistical analysis, molecular simulations and physical experiments provide rich heterogeneous datasets with uncertainty estimates to derive (differential) algebraic surrogate (i.e., reduced order, timescale bridging) models that enable computationally tractable optimization under uncertainty [53, 54].
+Here, there are significant opportunities to extend the surrogate modeling paradigm